sourcegraph/handbook/content/communication/index.md

 Most meetings at Sourcegraph are video calls.
 We prefer [Zoom](https://zoom.us) for all video calls because it seems to have the best connectivity and compatibility.

 1. Google Calendar has a [Zoom plugin](https://chrome.google.com/webstore/detail/zoom-scheduler/kgjfgplpablkjnlkjmjdecgdpfankdle?hl=en-US) where you can easily add a Zoom link for a video call to the invite.
+1. Be sure to include the Zoom dial-in for team members who need to join by phone.
+(If you use the Zoom plugin linked above, this is automatic.)
+1. In your [Zoom settings](https://zoom.us/profile/setting), enable "Join before host".
+(It is enabled by default in our Zoom organization account, but you may have overridden it previously.)
+This lets the meeting get started even if you aren't there.
 1. Set Zoom meetings to be recorded to the cloud so that you and other teammates can refer back to them later.
    - If any participant doesn't feel comfortable with the meeting being recorded, it is fine to not record it.